HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions: Phase Space Generation

 \subsection{Application of User Cuts and Consistency Checks}

-After all final state four-vectors have been generated, they are numerically checked for energy and momentum conservation with a tolerance of 1\,eV, which is negligible for typical particle physics experiments.
-When the code is compiled using quadruple precision floating point numbers, the final state vectors always fulfill this requirement, and no unstable events have been observed.
-With double precision, less than 0.001\,\% of events show a larger deviation, and these events are rejected and regenerated.
+After all final state four-vectors have been generated, they are numerically checked for energy and momentum conservation with a tolerance of 1\,eV, which is negligible for typical particle physics experiments. { Additionally, we verify the numerical stability of the calculated sines for the final-state lepton and the combined hadronic system, ensuring their polar and azimuthal angles remain within the physical range of -1 to +1.
+Because direct calculation of the cosines for these angles is numerically less stable, we retain only the sign of the cosine.
+Its precise magnitude is then derived using the trigonometric identity \(\cos^2(x)=1-\sin^2x\).} When the code is compiled using quadruple precision floating point numbers, the final state vectors always fulfill this requirement, and no unstable events have been observed.
+With double precision, {around 6 out of 10$^7$ events show numerical instablities.
+The precise number is dependent on the final state and the restrictions to the phase space, but generally remains much smaller than 0.001\,\%.} These events are rejected and regenerated.

 Following the stability check, several user-defined cuts are applied.
 These include cuts on the polar angles of the hadronic decay products as well as on the total transverse momentum of the hadronic final state.
 The latter is a commonly used observable in studies involving two quasi-real photons.